 “Understanding the causes of male infertility can provide men the information they need to make wise decisions about their health and fertility,” says Dr. Hrishikesh Pai, co-founder of Babies & Us Fertility Clinic, one of the leading IVF center in Mumbai for Men and Women.
 “Furthermore, it can open the door to treatment and eventually lead to parenting.”

 While we should not underestimate the emotional toll that male infertility can take, it is also critical to comprehend the underlying reasons for male infertility.
+As reason of male infertility can be attributed to a range of factors.

 Some common causes of male infertility include: